-Privacy Notice
+Privacy Policy

 How your personal information is used by NHS Humber and North Yorkshire Integrated Care Board.

 Please click on the highlighted text within the notice for links to further information.
-See the end of this page for a Glossary of definitions used throughout this notice.

 Who we are and what we do

-Data Protection Officer (DPO) Name: Mike Napier
+Data Protection Officer (DPO): Name: Michael Napier

-DPO Contact Details Email: michael.napier@nhs.net
+DPO Contact Details: Email: hnyicb-ery.ig@nhs.net

 NHS Humber and North Yorkshire Integrated Care Board (HNY ICB) is responsible for planning and designing local health services across the local area.
 We do this by ‘commissioning’ or buying health and care services including: